Abbahu: Rector in Caesarea

 Being wise, handsome, and wealthy, Abbahu became not only popular with his coreligionists, but also influential with the proconsular government.
 On one occasion, when his senior colleagues, Hiyya bar Abba, Rabbi Ammi, and Rabbi Assi, had punished a certain woman, and feared the wrath of the proconsul, Abbahu was deputed to intercede for them.
 He had, however, anticipated the rabbis' request, and wrote to them that he had appeased the informers but not the accuser.
 The witty enigmatic letter describing this incident, preserved in the Jerusalem Talmud, is in Hebrew.
 It even includes Hebrew translations of Greek proper names to avoid the danger of possible exposure should the letter have fallen into the hands of enemies and informers.

 After semikha, he declined a teacher's position, recommending Abba of Acre for the position, as he considered himself less worthy than Abba of Acre.
 He thereby illustrated his doctrine that it is a divine virtue to sympathise with a friend in his troubles as well as to partake of his joys.
 Later he assumed the office of rector in Caesarea, the former seat of the early amora Hoshaiah Rabbah.
 He established himself at the "Insurrectionary Synagogue" (כנישתא מרדתא from which some of the most prominent teachers of the next generation issued.
 In Caesarea. he originated several ritual rules, one of which (regulating the sounding of the shofar) has since been universally adopted, and is referred to by rishonim as "the Enactment of R. Abbahu".

 He did not confine his activity to Caesarea, but also visited and taught in many other Jewish towns.
 On these journeys, Abbahu gathered so many halakhot that scholars turned to him for information on mooted questions.
 In the course of these travels he made a point of complying with all local enactments, even where such compliance laid him open to the charge of inconsistency.
 On the other hand, where circumstances required it, he did not spare even the noble classes.
 Where the rigorous exposition of laws created hardship for the am ha'aretz, he did not scruple to modify the decisions of his colleagues for the benefit of the community.

 Abbahu was reportedly strict regarding halakha.
-According to Hullin 61.7He ordered some Samaritan wine, but subsequently heard that the Samaritans no longer strictly observed the dietary laws.
+According to Hullin 6a, he ordered some Samaritan wine, but subsequently heard that the Samaritans no longer strictly observed the dietary laws.
 With the assistance of his colleagues (Hiyya bar Abba, Rabbi Ammi, and Rabbi Assi), he investigated the report and, ascertaining it to be well-founded, ruled the Samaritans to be equivalent to Gentiles for all ritual purposes.